RE-SS3D/SS3D-WebsiteOLD/contribute.md

 ## Sound tasks:

-We currently do not have any guides for SFX, but if you want to scream like a psychopath or fart into a microphone, check out our [sounds board](https://trello.com/b/k6pWgJE0/ss3d-sound-design){:target="_blank"}.
+We currently do not have any guides for SFX, but if you want to scream like a psychopath or fart into a microphone, check out our [sfx board](https://trello.com/b/k6pWgJE0/ss3d-sound-design){:target="_blank"}.

 ## Submissions: